Creating a Culture Free of Bias, Prejudice, and Harassment

 2020 has been a year of many developments, and certainly one of the most important of these has been the dramatic increase in awareness of the biases and prejudices within our society and the ongoing challenges people face — whether at work or at home.
 To help businesses take steps to ensure that their own internal practices, policies, and procedures are in line with established Best Practices, here are some ideas to consider.

-RECOGNIZE THAT BIAS DOES EXIST
+WHEN CREATING A CULTURE, RECOGNIZE THAT BIAS DOES EXIST

 First, it is important to acknowledge that everyone has preferences.
 Most of the time, these preferences are neutral, such as preferring one type of food or movie over another.
 The human brain tends to group things together for easy processing, and it creates shortcuts for rapid decision-making.
 But when these nearly inevitable and unconscious preferences start spilling over into workplace decisions related to hiring, firing, promotions, and compensation, that is when it can become a problem.